Activities

 The RISE Core Team will review applications, conduct interviews and make final selection decisions.

-Innovations are expected to be piloted within the 12-months of the program.
+Interventions are expected to be piloted within the 12-months of the program.
 However, we recognize that, for various reasons, delays may occur.
 In the event of a delay, an extension may be requested.

-If I am not accepted as a RISE Innovator, will I receive feedback on my application?
+If I am not accepted to participate in the Innovator Development Program, will I receive feedback on my application?

-If I am not accepted as a RISE Innovator, can I still participate in aspects of RISE?
+If I am not accepted to participate in the Innovator Development Program, can I still participate in other RISE sponsored activities?

 Absolutely!
 We would love for you to remain engaged with us.
 By applying for support, you become a member of the RISE Community.
-This means you will be invited to RISE activities and will be eligible for opportunities such as grant brainstorming sessions, which will offer you innovation networking and much more.
+This means you will be invited to RISE activities and will be eligible for opportunities such as grant brainstorming sessions, which will offer you development and networking and much more.

 Funding